nauxiuh/Simulator-for-Factor-Based-Stock-Selection-and-Portfolio-Backtesting/README.md

    - Converts raw factor values into z-scores for comparability.

 4. **Build composite factor score**
-   - Computes a weighted sum of all factor z-scores.
+   - Standardises factors into z-scores, applies a small-cap tilt to the size factor, and combines them into a single weighted multi-factor score.

 5. **Select top-ranked stocks**
    - Picks the highest-scoring stocks for portfolio inclusion.